True Access Networks tracks the development of digital communication via blockchain technology.

 The two major fields of blockchain technology are cryptocurrency — led by Bitcoin and many others — and enterprise blockchain that leverages the distributed nature of the technology to support secure communication and data verification.

 As the speculation boom dies down, a few practical applications of the blockchain have shown the maturity to stand out.
-True Access Networks offers a quick look at some of the potential in bringing blockchain to decentralized digital communications below.

 Everyone uses messaging applications or websites.
 From your grandmother, to your CEO, to your teenage son, it's all about worldwide communication.

-They're free because the data is stored, analyzed, aggregated, and eventually sold.
+Because the data is stored, analyzed, aggregated, and eventually sold.
 No matter how private, secure or anonymous they seem, all of these apps collect user data and likely monetize it for the benefit of a giant company.

 Many users willingly sacrifice this level of privacy and willingly allow companies to sell their data simply because it makes their lives easier.
 Contacting someone directly over the internet would be much harder if you wanted to avoid dealing with a large corporation.